5jt/primes/part1.md

 0000000110b
 ```

 The above illustrates an important development practice.
-Iversonian languages pioneered the [REPL](https://en.wikipedia.org/wiki/REPL "Wikipedia").
+(Iversonian languages pioneered the [REPL](https://en.wikipedia.org/wiki/REPL "Wikipedia: Read–eval–print loop").)

 > Develop an algorithm by experiments in the REPL not on one but a _list_ of values.

+If we were using formal software-development methods, we would have started by writing a suite of tests.
+Our informal equivalent is to experiment with a list of values.
+This is sometimes called *exploratory programming*.

-We can use the [Display](https://code.kx.com/q/ref/display/) operator (`0N!`) to instrument our function and observe intermediate values.
+We can use the [Display](https://code.kx.com/q/ref/display/) operator `0N!` to instrument our function and observe intermediate values.

 ```q
 q){2=sum 0=x mod 0N!n x}R 0